 Ultimately, the choice of whether to exercise in a gym or elsewhere is a personal one.
 You certainly don’t need to feel like you’re limited to the gym, or to attend a facility that doesn’t feel like a good fit for you.
 Bench press comparisons and fancy workout gear tend to take a step back for many people who opt out of the gym.
 These concepts alone can offer an additional incentive to consider the alternatives.

 If you’re considering taking your workouts outside of the gym and you need some guidance to put together the best plan for your needs, our trainers are here to help.
-Contact us for advice, or leave a comment below.
+Get in touch to learn more about personal training, or leave a comment below.